satyajeetmunje/satyajeetmunje.github.io/AdminQuickstart.md

 permalink: about/AdminQuickstart/

 # Overview
-Quickstart for Installing and Using owncloud.
+Administrator Quickstart for Installing with Docker and Using ownCloud.

 # Prerequisite
-Docker installation should be completed on your desktop.
+[Docker installation](https://www.cyberciti.biz/faq/install-use-setup-docker-on-rhel7-centos7-linux/) should be completed on your desktop.

 # Installing with Docker